How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

 To further investigate the covariance between individual binaries and the GWB, we analyzed a single realization with the model of an individual binary and CURN (CURN+CW).
 For this analysis we used \texttt{QuickCW} \citep{QuickCW, QuickCW_code}, a software package that builds on the \texttt{enterprise} \citep{enterprise} and \texttt{enterprise\textunderscore extensions} \citep{ee} libraries, but uses a custom likelihood calculation and a Markov chain Monte Carlo (MCMC) sampler tailored to the search for individual binaries.
 We selected this realization randomly under the constraints that it has a CW S/N$>$5 and a monopole S/N$>$1.5.
-The selected realization has a monopole S/N of 1.8, a dipole S/N of $-1.33$, an HD S/N of 2.29, an HD vs CURN BF of 77, a $\log_{10} A_{0.1 yr^{-1}}= -14.4$, a CW SNR of 6.2, and a CW frequency of 9 nHz.
+The former ensured that there is a detectable individual binary in the data, while the latter was motivated by the subdominant monopolar signature found around 4 nHz in the NANOGrav 15-year dataset \citep{nanograv_15yr_gwb}, which was also identified by the individual binary search carried out using that dataset \citep{nanograv_15yr_cw}.
+The selected realization has a monopole S/N of 1.8, a dipole S/N of $-1.33$, an HD S/N of 2.29, an HD vs CURN BF of 77, a $\log_{10} A_{0.1 \mathrm{yr}^{-1}}= -14.4$, a CW SNR of 6.2, and a CW frequency of 9 nHz.

 Analyzing this dataset with the CURN+CW model we found that the CW signal was clearly detected, with a CURN+CW vs CURN BF of $\sim$25.
 Moreover, the parameter recovery of the CURN process was significantly affected by the inclusion of the CW model.
 Figure \ref{fig:gwb_w_and_wo_cw_corner} shows the distribution of $\gamma_{\rm GWB}$ and $\log_{10} A$ under the CURN (red), HD (orange), CURN+CW (black), and HD+CW (blue) models.
 Posteriors with models including HD were produced by reweighting \citep{sophie_resampling}.
 We can see that in the case of the CURN-only and HD-only models, the unmodeled binary biases the $\gamma_{\rm GWB}$ recovery low compared to the canonical 13/3 value, while the CURN+CW and HD+CW models produce $\gamma_{\rm GWB}$ posteriors centered on values close to 13/3.
 This is understandable, as the CURN model can partially model the CW signal by introducing more power at higher frequencies where the CW is present.
 This is also consistent with the correlation between $\gamma_{\rm GWB}$ and CW properties we found on Figure \ref{fig:gwb_cw_corner}.
 While we cannot draw definitive conclusions from a single realization, this result suggests that modeling individual binaries along with the GWB may be crucial for unbiased spectral characterization of the GWB.
 We leave a detailed investigation of this problem to a future study.